 Related: Tiny Change, Big Impact: Organize a Small Closet in a Weekend (video)

-It turns out that clutter has a profound affect on our mood and self-esteem.
+It turns out that clutter has a profound effect on our mood and self-esteem.
 CELF’s anthropologists, social scientists, and archaeologists found:

 - A link between high cortisol (stress hormone) levels in female home owners and a high density of household objects.
 The more stuff, the more stress women feel.
 Men, on the other hand, don’t seem bothered by mess, which accounts for tensions between tidy wives and their clutter bug hubbies.